gatech-genemark/ProtHint/README.md

 Binary for parsing and scoring hints from Spaln's alignment output is included in this distribution package.

-In case the included binary is not working, compile it from source at **TODO: add link** and replace the `spaln_boundary_scorer` binary in ProtHint/dependencies folder.
+In case the included binary is not working, compile it from source at https://github.com/gatech-genemark/spaln-boundary-scorer and replace the `spaln_boundary_scorer` binary in ProtHint/dependencies folder.

 ### ProSplign (Optional Installation)